muttyjoe/100-days-of-code/log.md

 **Thoughts** Need to go back over animations and take netter notes.
 It's nearly 4am and I'm so tired which definitely affected my note taking.

+**Link(s) to work**
+No links as yet as havn't got to the stage of creating anything.

+### Day 5: Saturday 6th March 2021 - 60 mins

+**Today's Progress**: Completed Applied Accessibility on freecodecamp but didn't take notes.
+Will go over this section again tomorrow and take down some notes.

+**Thoughts** Well tired.
+Liverpool better win tomorrow.

+**Link(s) to work**
+No links as yet as havn't got to the stage of creating anything.